phorton1/Arduino-libraries-myIOT/docs/details.md

 an explosion of complexity and the focus switches entirely from the Device to the Network and the architecture that is chosen to drive that.

-Without MQTT or any other framework extensions, my_IOT devices are basically simple parameter driven devices with a decent UI for modifing the parameters and monitoring the device.
+Without MQTT or any other framework extensions, myIOT devices are basically simple parameter driven devices with a decent UI for modifing the parameters and monitoring the device.
 The simple UI also automatically supports OTA (Over the Air Updates) as well as including a full SD and SPIFFS File Manager so that you can upload and manage files on the device.